TeslaNeuro/Phase-Synchronizer/Research/README.md

 # Phase Synchronization and Measurement

-A simple guide to measuring phase differences between signals and achieving phase synchronization without altering frequency components.
+Some research into measuring phase differences between signals and achieving phase synchronization without altering frequency components.

 ## What is Phase Synchronization?